SadS4ndWiCh/camcs/README.md

 	1. If individual's mana is low, the release spell process fail.
 3. System gives the condensed knowledge to release.
 4. Individual release the spell.

+#### Meditate Use Case

+1. Individual starts the meditation.
+2. System calculate how many mp individual will receive.
+3. Individual has mp increased.

 ### 💍 Endpoints